lollilol/manjaro-fresh-install/README.md

 **aur_packages=**

-The Packages supplied here will be installed with **yaourt --noconfirm --needed -S"
+The Packages supplied here will be installed with **yay --noconfirm --needed -S"

 **timeonze=**